 Dr. Kerin Fresa joined the college faculty as an associate professor in 1994.
-She teaches Immunology and related topics in the D.O. program and directs the Comprehensive Basic Science Review and Synthesis course.
-She co-directs the Clinical Reasoning in Basic Science courses and the Introduction to Clerkship.
+She teaches immunology and related topics in the osteopathic medicine program and directs the Comprehensive Basic Science Review and Synthesis course.
+She co-directs the Clinical Reasoning in Basic Science course and the Introduction to Clerkship.

 Dr. Fresa-Dillon earned a PhD in Microbiology and Immunology from the Medical College of Pennsylvania.
 She served as a postdoctoral fellow at the Pennsylvania State University College of Medicine.

 Christian R. and Mary Lindback Award for Distinguished Teaching, PCOM, 2001

 Little, C.S., Bowe, A., Lin, R., Litsky, J., Fogel, R.M., Balin, B.J. and Fresa-Dillon, K.L.
 Age-related changes in the extent and severity of C. pneumoniae infection in Balb/c mice.
 Infection and Immunity 73: 1723-1734, 2005.

 Fresa-Dillon, K.L., Cuzzolino, R., and Veit, K.J.
 Development of a class mission statement as part of orientation exercises for incoming medical students.
 JAOA 104: 251-259, 2004.